Evaluating Internet Sources

 If you cannot determine the author and/or the sponsoring organization then the site should not be considered credible.
-Please use A Pocket Style Manual as an invaluable reference on this topic and many related topics (citations, plagiarism, etc.).

 - Is there an author?
 You may need to do some clicking and scrolling to find the author’s name.
 Check the home page or an "about this site" link.